Estonia and Germany

 Co-operation in culture, education and research

 Close and wide-reaching co-operation ties have developed between Estonian and German institutions of higher education over the years.
-Since 1992, the federal government has, in the framework of the Central and Eastern European Special Programme, developed co-operation between Estonian and German universities with the mediation of the German Academic Mediation Service (DAAD).
+Since 1992, the German Academic Mediation Service (DAAD)has, in the framework of the Central and Eastern European Special Programme, developed co-operation between Estonian and German universities .
 The German Government also supports the Euro Faculty of the University of Tartu, which was founded at the initiative of Council of the Blatic Sea States in order to develop the instruction of social sciences in the Baltic countries.
 The contact bureau of the Distance University of Hagen that was established at Tallinn University offers classes at the only German university at which academic studies are conducted in the form of long-distance learning.

 The annual German-Estonian academic weeks in Tartu, called Academica, have become a tradition.
 Its patrons have been the presidents of Germany and Estonia and Academica is financially supported by German enterprises and the German Embassy.
 The goal of Academica is to offer Estonian and German scholars a forum to meet, find and develop contacts in their field, and also to resolve the more general challenges that research and universities face.
-During the 2011 Academica, which was the 15th such event, the guest was Greifswald University.
+Within the framework of the 16th Academica, held at Tartu University in November 2012, a symposium was held during which questions of ethics, science, and intellectual property in relation to the implementation of new technologies was discussed.

 The education agreement signed by the two governments in 2002 helps to regulate and support the unique programme offered by Germany on the national level for those Estonian high schools where German is taught in-depth.
 The graduates of those schools receive both German and Estonian high school diplomas, which means that in the course of the same examination they pass the German graduation exam and the Estonian state exam.
 Thereafter they have rights and opportunities equal to those of graduates in Germany, as the language diploma received certifies their German language proficiency at a level sufficient for studying at German universities.
 The amount of German taught as a foreign language in general education schools has declined somewhat over the years, but it remains in third place after English and Russian.
 German is one of the subjects in which Estonian high school graduates can take a state exam.